leomil72/leOS2/README.txt

 ***********************
 Version history

 v.
+2.1.0:  stable release - fixed a bug on the managemenet of the freezing tasks
+v.
 2.0.91: code cleaning
 v.
 2.0.90: a timeout can be specified for MCU reset during initialization
 v.
 2.0.2:  removed support for Atmega8/A